jarun/nnn/README.md

     export NNN_QUOTE_ON=1
 This is particularly useful if you are planning to copy the whole string to the shell to run a command.
 Quotes can be toggled at runtime using <kbd>^T</kbd>.

+Note that the filename is not escaped.
+So copying may still fail for filenames having quote(s) in them.

 #### copy file paths when X is missing

 A very common scenario on headless remote servers connected via SSH.
 As the clipboard is missing, `nnn` copies the path names to the tmp file `/tmp/nnncp$USER`.